Jarlakxen/Scala-Interview-Questions/README.md

 * What is gained from using immutable objects?
 * What operations is a for comprehension syntactic sugar for?
 * What is tail recursion?
+  * How does it differentiate from common recursion?
   * What issues are there with tail recursive functions in the JVM?
   * How does the Scala compiler optimize a tail recursive function?
   * How do you ensure that the compiler optimizes the tail recursive function?
 * What is function currying?
 * What are implicit parameters?
-* What does tail recursion imply?
-How does it differentiate from common recursion?

 #### Reactive Programming Questions: